-The Paleontology Research Laboratory is a glass-walled science lab housed in the Nature Research Center wing of the NC Museum of Natural Sciences and jointly supported by a partnership with North Carolina State University.
-The on-exhibit lab serves as a new model for 21st century museum science, synthesizing active paleontological research, fieldwork, and citizen science, with graduate and undergraduate student training, K-12 education, teacher treks, and science communication efforts including the lab’s real-time social media platform, Expedition Live!—all on display in front of museum visitors.
+The Paleontology Research Laboratory (PRL) is a glass-walled, on-exhibit science lab located on the 3rd floor of the Nature Research Center, and funded by an innovative partnership between the North Carolina Museum of Natural Sciences and North Carolina State University (NCSU).
+The PRL serves as a new model for 21st century science, synthesizing active paleontological research, fieldwork, and citizen science programs, with graduate and undergraduate student training, K-12 education, teacher treks, and science communication efforts—all on display in front of museum visitors.

 Want to support the Paleontology Research Lab?
 Donate to the Paleontology Research & Expedition Fund.
 Gifts to this fund directly support paleontological fieldwork and research at the North Carolina Museum of Natural Sciences, under the guidance of PGL Head, Dr. Lindsay Zanno.

 Live from the Field!
 Video Archive

 - Haviv Avrahami